OkayHughes/open-lab-notebook/src/posts/DA_HOMME/c++_port_caar.md

     * Nothing to do, all eulerian and diagnostics *(if diagnostics tested, then oops)*
   * compute_w_and_phi_tens
     * Modify gradient -> done
-    * Add w tendency term
+    * Add w tendency term, calculate fcorcos

 Adding fcorcos:
   * src/share/cxx/ElementsGeometry.cpp